 What are Fume Events and what is Aerotoxic Syndrome?

 Aerotoxic Syndrome: Adverse health effects following exposure to 'pyrolysed' jet oil fumes, kerosene fumes carbon monoxide and the presence of insecticide residue (or direct spraying before landing) on commercial flights. that are know as "fume events".
-However, the airlines have in general taken to using the terms "odour" or "smell" events.
+The airlines have however, in general taken to using the terms "odour" or "smell" events.

 Aerotoxic Syndrome is the term given to the illness caused by exposure to contaminated air in jet aircraft (fumes/ fume events).
 This term was first introduced in a published paper in 1999 jointly written by Dr. Harry Hoffman (U.S), Professor Dr. Chris Winder (AUSTRALIA) and Jean Christophe Balouet PhD (FRANCE).